Government Shutdown Resources

 Will Medicare and Medicaid benefits be affected?

-Current Medicare, Medicaid, and disability insurance beneficiaries will continue to receive their benefits assuming a shutdown lasts less than three months.
+Current Medicare, Medicaid, and disability insurance beneficiaries will continue to receive their benefits assuming the shutdown lasts less than three months.

 I am on Medicare.
 Will I still be able to see my doctor?

-Medicare benefits will continue during a government shutdown and health care facilities will still accept Medicare patients.
+Medicare benefits will continue during the government shutdown and health care facilities will still accept Medicare patients.

 I am on Medicaid.
 Will I still be able to see my doctor?

-Medicaid benefits will continue during a government shutdown and health care facilities will still accept Medicaid patients.
+Medicaid benefits will continue during the government shutdown and health care facilities will still accept Medicaid patients.

 Will I be able to file a Medicare claim?

 During the 2019 shutdown, there was no disruption in the processing and payment of Medicare claims.
-This section will be updated as more information is made available.
+This section will be updated as more information becomes available.

 Will Federally Qualified Health Centers continue operating?